magnesj/ResInsight/docs/Intersections.md

 Management of these views are automatic.
 They will follow the lifespan of the intersection, and is thus deleted automatically when the intersection is deleted.

+Scales along the edges of the view show the depth and the horizontal length of the intersection.
+The startpoint of this length is the start of the wellpath or the well head of a simulation well.

+The view is mostly controlled by the options in the 3D view where the intersection is defined.
+There are, however some independent controls, like drawstyle, timestep and Z-scale.
+These options are the smae as for a regular 3D view (See []({{ site.baseurl }}/docs/reservoirviews#view-properties) There is, however a separate option to turn on/off the visualization of the defining points of a polyline or azimuth/dip intersection.

 ## Intersection Box and Intersection Planes